sumanentc/spring-boot-cloud-native-buildpacks-example/README.md

 # How to build and run

-Java 8 lambdas are used here and there and thus the project can be compiled only with JDK 8 `javac`.
+project can be compiled with JDK 8 and above `javac`.

 To compile just do `mvn clean install`.